Byzantium Secundus: Reception

 In the January 1997 edition of Arcane (Issue 15), Andy Butcher called Byzantium Secundus "a very promising start for the Fading Suns system...
 There's very little here that isn't useful in some way."
-The only downside Butcher foresaw was the amount of local politics detailed in the supplement: "If you if you're not really interested in politics, the book becomes much less useful...
+The only downside Butcher foresaw was the amount of local politics detailed in the supplement: "If you're not really interested in politics, the book becomes much less useful...
 If you want your Fading Suns games to be space opera, and so simplify the issues, a lot of this book is wasted."
 However, Butcher concluded by giving it a rating of 7 out of 10, calling it "a well-written, interesting sourcebook for a game with a great deal of potential, and if you do want your Fading Suns games to concentrate on politics, it really is a must."

 In the August 1997 edition of Dragon (Issue 238), Rick Swan said this supplement "contains all the ingredients for a thrilling campaign", giving it an above average rating of 5 out of 6.